asad8389/Shell-sort/README.md

 # Shell-sort
-one more technique for sorting
+one more technique for sorting,
-Implementation of Shell Sort in c++ language.
+Shell Sort implemented in c++ language.